-- (a) Wagering Permitted.
-The Tribe is entitled to operate a single Satellite Wagering Facility pursuant to this Compact subject to the following terms and conditions: - (i) Unless permitted in accordance with subparagraph c., below, Tribe may conduct Satellite Wagering only on events simulcast from any Washington State track (whether of a live race, or an authorized Simulcast of an out-of-state signal) on the same terms and conditions permitted any other Satellite Wagering Facility in the State without limitation on the distance such tribal facility is from a live race meet, provided, the Tribe is entitled to receive Simulcast signals from each Washington State track on terms at least as advantageous as those made available by such track to any other satellite facility operated at a track holding a Class A or Class B Washington Horseracing Commission license or at any other facility operated or leased by an entity holding such a license.
-Negotiations conducted between the Tribe and the track shall cover areas including, but not limited to, the following: percent of handle received; equipment required and who provides such equipment; who provides Wagering Employees; and how and on what schedule funds will be transferred.
-All wagers accepted at the tribal facility on such events shall be made into the parimutuel pool of the Washington State track which provides the Simulcast signal, and shall be deemed to have been made at the location of such pool for the purposes of assessment of fees, charges, taxes or other assessments.
-Nothing herein shall prohibit assessment by the Tribe of taxes, fees or other charges for wagering conducted at the tribal facility, nor shall the State or any of its political subdivisions be authorized to impose any taxes, fees, charges or assessments upon the Tribe or any person or entity authorized to conduct such activities on behalf of the Tribe for the Satellite Wagering activities regulated hereunder, other than those generally applicable to the parimutuel pool.
+- 4.3.1 Wagering Permitted.
+The Tribe is entitled to operate a single satellite wagering facility pursuant to this Compact subject to the following terms and conditions: - Unless permitted in accordance with subparagraph c., below, a.
+Tribe may conduct satellite wagering only on events simulcast from any Washington State track (whether of a live race, or an authorized simulcast of an out-of-state signal) on the same terms and conditions permitted any other satellite wagering facility in the State without limitation on the distance such tribal facility is from a live race meet, provided, the Tribe is entitled to receive simulcast signals from each Washington State track on terms at least as advantageous as those made available by such track to any other satellite facility operated at a track holding a Class A or Class B Washington Horseracing Commission license or at any other facility operated or leased by an entity holding such a license.
+Negotiations conducted between the Tribe and the track shall cover areas including, but not limited to, the following: percent of handle received; equipment required and who provides such equipment; who provides wagering employees; and how and on what schedule funds will be transferred.
+All wagers accepted at the tribal facility on such events shall be made into the parimutuel pool of the Washington State track which provides the simulcast signal, and shall be deemed to have been made at the location of such pool for the purposes of assessment of fees, charges, taxes or other assessments.
+Nothing herein shall prohibit assessment by the Tribe of taxes, fees or other charges for wagering conducted at the tribal facility, nor shall the State or any of its political subdivisions be authorized to impose any taxes, fees, charges or assessments upon the Tribe or any person or entity authorized to conduct such activities on behalf of the Tribe for the satellite wagering activities regulated hereunder, other than those generally applicable to the parimutuel pool.